A Brief History of St. Leo Parish

 After a year of meetings and further discernment in 2012-13, the community discerned that the time was right to resume implementing the plan.
 In the fall of 2013 we began forming committees for the capital campaign.

 On February 28, 2015, our precious friend and beloved brother, Fr.
 Bill Bichsel passed into new life.
 And though he would no doubt have protested our desires, we decided that it seemed very "good in the Lord" to name our new facility the Fr.
-William Bichsel, SJ Hall and Peace Plaza - or "The Bix" as we are already calling it!
-We broke ground for the building on May 26, 2015 - Fr.
+William Bichsel, SJ Hall - or "The Bix" as we fondly call it!
+We broke ground for the building on May 26, 2015 - and dedicated it on May 26, 2017 - Fr.
 Bix' birthday!

 In the late summer of 2015 we said farewell to Fr.
 Jim Harbaugh who shared his ministry with us for seven years as our parochial vicar.

 Fr.
-Matthew Kunkel, SJ arrived in August to serve as our new parochial vicar.
+Matthew Kunkel, SJ arrived in August 2015 to serve as our new parochial vicar.
 Fr.
-Matthew's gifts for language,liturgy,and laughter are most welcome as our parish embarks on the discernment of a new five year.
+Matthew's gifts for language,liturgy,and laughter were most welcome as our parish embarked on the discernment of a new five year.

 centered in the Eucharist,